 If you have experienced sexual violence or harassment, we want you to know it’s not your fault and you’re not alone.
 We’d like to help, if that works for you.
+Contact Safer Community.

-- Makes someone feel uncomfortable, frightened, intimidated, threatened or coerced
+- makes someone feel uncomfortable, frightened, intimidated, threatened or coerced

 Sexual harassment is a specific and serious form of harassment.
 It is unwelcome sexual behaviour, which could be expected to make a person feel offended, humiliated or intimidated.
 Sexual harassment can be physical, spoken or written.

 Just because someone does not object to inappropriate behaviour at the time, it does not mean that they are consenting to the behaviour.

 There are specific sexual harassment provisions for educational institutions in the Sex Discrimination Act 1984, Section 28F.

 Examples may include, but are not limited to:

 - comments about a person’s private life or the way they look